jaanga/jaanga.github.io/cookbook-threejs/examples/editing/fillet-two-lines/readme.md

 * Draw a 3D shape indicating the [fillet]( https://en.wikipedia.org/wiki/Fillet_(mechanics) ) of specified radius between two co-planar lines
 * Find intersections and tangents quickly and easily
-* Update 3D geometry in real-time
+* Update 3D geometry - angles and radius - in real-time

 ### Vision

 * Make it easy to add curved corners to lots of things
+* To be a good demo of updating geometry in real time as a useful visualization tool

 ## Features